Animals in Science Fairs

 If you’re involved in a science fair where some students are considering using animals in their research, you should be aware of the international rules and guidelines prepared by the Society for Science & the Public (SSP).

 SSP has developed comprehensive rules for the use of vertebrate animals to help pre-college student researchers adhere to the federal regulations governing professional scientists and thereby protect the welfare of both animal subjects and the student researcher.
-When students conduct research with animal subjects, the health and well-being of the animal subjects must be considered.
+Before using animals in research, students must consider if animal alternatives could be used instead to achieve research goals.
+When students conduct research with animal subjects, the health and well-being of the animal subjects must be a priority.

 There are some different rules that may apply depending on the location of the project – i.e., whether or not a project is conducted at a post-secondary institution or regulated research facility.
 Research projects that are conducted at a school, farm, home, in the field, etc. are considered non-regulated research sites.
 Such projects involve agricultural, behavioural, observational or supplemental nutritional studies on animals and utilize only non-invasive and nonintrusive methods that do not negatively affect an animal’s health or well-being.